Çun Mula: Congress of Berlin and League of Prizren

 He was one of 15 Albanian delegates from northern Albania sent during the talks of the Congress of Berlin (13 June–13 July 1878) apart from three guards from Mirditë.
 The Catholic delegates included the chiefs of Çun Mula from Hoti, Baca Kurti from Gruda, Marash Dashi from Shkreli, Cil Vuksani from Kastrati, Mark Lula from Shala, Mark Kola from Shosha and Con Geda from Shllaku.

-He joined the Albanian nationalist League of Prizren after the decision of the Congress of Berlin to hand over the Albanian-inhabited regions of Hoti, Gruda, Plav, Gusinje, Kastrati, etc. to the Principality of Montenegro.
-When Prince Nicholas I of Montenegro entered the territory which had been ceded to him by the Congress of Berlin, Mula and other chiefs of Malësia organized a resistance against Montenegro.
+He was appointed as the commander of voluntary resistance forces at the Albanian nationalist League of Prizren after the decision of the Congress of Berlin to hand over the Albanian-inhabited regions of Hoti, Gruda, Plav, Gusinje, Kastrati, etc. to the Principality of Montenegro.
+When Prince Nicholas I of Montenegro entered the territory which had been ceded to him by the Congress of Berlin,Cun Mula and other chiefs of Malësia organized a resistance against Montenegro.
 The northern Albanian highlanders defeated the Montenegrins in the Battle of Ržanica.
 He is enumerated in Albanian highlander epic poetry.